mdi-bbm/FMAGJ/README.md

 }
 ```

-# Training and Test Scripts
+# Training Detection Models on Datasets
 This repo contains research code to run Fluorescence Microscopic Astrocyte Gap Junction Images Dataset training and inference.

 ## Rules and Guidelines